matteosani/Random-Forest-on-credit-card-defaults/README.md

 I would like to emphasize **correct** since during this experience i've read lot of works on the same application (or similar) and not all of them were correctly applied: good performances does not mean that is correct!
 Nice, but now you may ask: how can i trust you? who are you?
-Thank you for asking, but the good news is that you don't trust me (neither i do) since all the theoretical aspects are documented and all the references can be found on the bibliography section of *Slides.pdf* file.
+Thank you for asking, but the good news is that you don't trust me since all the theoretical aspects are documented and all the references can be found on the bibliography section of *Slides.pdf* file.

 I hope you will enjoy my work!